 The remainder of the snapper grown out in the Fremantle Hatchery were released into Warnbro Sound two weeks prior which and saw over 45,000 fish find new homes in the sea grasses in well known nursery grounds for juvenile fish.

-Some of the frequently asked question we received on the day were:
+Some of the frequently asked questions we received on the day were:

 – Would all the eggs that hatched survived in the wild?
 No, in the wild survival is extremely low, only approximately 50 fish from the eggs collected would have survived.
 The amount of fish being released in this project would normally come from about 1.5 billion eggs.